What’s this really all about?

 Autism is autism.
 We have commonality with each other and, as the saying goes, “we know it when we see it”.
 We’re not interested in discussions between health professionals about shifting diagnostic criteria.
 The precise edges of where autism stops and some other neurodiversity starts is not something we are concerned with at this juncture.

 If you think you may be autistic but are not sure, go hang out with some autistic people.
-Attend an event for autistic people, or set up a temporary account and lurk around on our Forum.
+Attend an event for autistic people, or set up a temporary account and lurk around on our Discord.
 If you feel like you’ve found somewhere you belong, we’ll enrol you regardless of your label.

 I’m not sure I “identify” as autistic as such.

 This question is aimed at people who are having trouble with the Year They Started Identifying As Autistic on the enrolment form.
 You cannot participate fully in public affairs if you feel ambivalent about your autistic identity and it was something that was imposed on you by others.
 Citizenship is therefore available only to autistic people who embrace their identity and want to participate in the project.

 The development of an autistic identity often follows this trajectory:

 Rejection – “I have a diagnosis of autism, but it doesn’t define me!”

 Acceptance – “I am autistic.”

 Being autistic defines who we are.
 It influences what we’re interested in, how we talk, what we eat, what we wear, and who we are attracted to as friends.
 Being autistic is an identity we hold with pride.